MateusAquino/geostreamr/README.md

 </p>

 You can also use the buttons in your remote device, as long as you are in the same WiFi.
-When you press connect to remote, you'll have to scan a QRCode to share the controls with your phone.
+When you press connect to remote, you'll have to scan a QRCode to share the controls with your phone or another device.
 Even when the connection is established keep the extension popup open.

 ### 🪶 TODO